Sample Answer

 Tobacco Advertising

-Advertising is a crucial marketing strategy that businesses in various industries utilize to attract customers to purchase their products.
+Advertising is a crucial marketing strategy businesses utilize to attract customers to purchase their products.
 One such industry is the tobacco industry.
 However, in light of the health problems associated with tobacco consumption, advertising by tobacco companies has raised a lot of controversies.
 Notably, there have been litigations against tobacco companies in recent years aimed at increasing control of tobacco use and advertising to reduce the burden of health effects.
-Although these lawsuits may be an infringement of the freedom of speech of these companies under the First Amendment to the United States Constitution, they are appropriate to adequately secure consumer protection.
+Although these lawsuits may be an infringement of the freedom of speech of these companies under the First Amendment to the United States Constitution, they are appropriate to secure consumer protection adequately.

-In order to leverage the benefits of advertising of changing consumer perceptions in favor of a product, businesses are permitted to convey product information in order to promote sales.
+To leverage the benefits of advertising of changing consumer perceptions in favour of a product, businesses can convey product information to promote sales.
 Since advertising involves communicating information and making statements, it is considered a form of speech referred to as commercial speech (Lindblom, 2017).
 As a result, it is covered alongside other forms of speech under the free speech protections afforded under the First Amendment.
 Nevertheless, since consumer products may also have risks or defects, during the advertising, businesses are also required by regulatory agencies to offer product disclosures describing any risks or limitations that their products may have (Stanwick & Stanwick, 2016).
-Tobacco companies mainly use labeling as a means to communicate the nature and risks of their products.
+Tobacco companies mainly use labelling to communicate the nature and risks of their products.

 Over the years, the freedom of commercial speech of tobacco companies has been challenged by state agencies and activist organizations due to allegations of false advertising by withholding information on consumption-related health problems and its highly addictive potential.
 Although tobacco consumption has indeed been linked to health problems such as lung disease, activist groups and state agencies attribute the increasing prevalence of these health effects to deceptive and improper advertising by tobacco companies (Shang, 2015).
 Following this claim, there have been numerous lawsuits against tobacco companies seeking to control tobacco consumption by regulating advertising (Lindblom, 2017).
 For instance, several companies are currently battling class action lawsuits by individuals or relatives of individuals claiming they have been harmed by tobacco consumption.